 Herbal Regimen of the Week

-Take one tsp of Rasayana Ghrita with one tsp of honey twice daily.
+Take one teaspoon of Rasayana Ghrita with one teaspoon of honey, twice daily.

-Rasayana Ghrita is a medicated ghee that is specific for rejuvenating and strengthening the body on a cellular level.
-The herbs included in this formula are all geared towards rebuilding the system and it is often recommended to take after a period of cleansing.
-Taken with the honey, this ghee becomes even more potent.
+Rasayana Ghrita is a medicated ghee that is specific for rejuvenating and strengthening your body on a cellular level.
+The herbs included in this formula are all geared toward rebuilding your system, and it is often recommended to take after a period of cleansing.
+When taken with honey, this ghee becomes even more powerful.

-Directions: Take 1 tsp of Rasayana Ghrita blended with 1 tsp of honey.
+Directions: Take 1 teaspoon of Rasayana Ghrita blended with 1 teaspoon of honey.
 Wash down with warm water.
-Take this mixture once in the morning on an empty stomach, and again around 2-3pm, between meals. **If the rasayana ghrita is not available, please replace with plain organic ghee.
+Take this mixture once in the morning, on an empty stomach, and again around 2 to 3pm, between meals. *If Rasayana Ghrita is not available, replace with plain organic ghee.